 3. Install Shelves

-Get items off of the garage floor is by installing shelves.
+One way to get items off of the garage floor is by installing shelves.
 Inexpensive shelving that attaches to the garage wall is easy to find.
 You can organize small items on the shelves by placing them into plastic or cardboard shoe boxes and labeling each.

 4. Hang It Up

 Heavy outdoor items can be hung on the wall with special clasps and hooks that are made for just this purpose.
-Find these at your local hardware store and use them for rakes, brooms, shovels and even lawnmowers.
+Find these at your local hardware store and use them for rakes, brooms, shovels, and even lawnmowers.